 - Visualize the Soft, Sostenuto and Sustain pedals and play them with your mouse (or hide them by dragging the top of the pedals to the bottom).
 You can also use the "Shift" key to control the sustain pedal if you don't have a physical pedal.
 Please click inside the plugin if the keyboard focus is lost while switching between plugins.

-- Use multi-touch devices to play notes and control the mod and pitch wheels.
+- Use multi-touch devices to play notes and control the Mod and Pitch wheels.

 - Change the color of the highlighted notes that are on or sustained.